 - Karen Haessler, PA-C

-You are not at fault of
+You are not at fault of having a disease but you are responsible for getting a treatment.

 You must demonstrate your commitment to health.

 During the first three months of treatment you will be tested for drugs of abuse (DOA) in a weekly urine drug screen.
-As long as you stay drug-free and committed to coming to your appointments on time, your doctor may recommend appointments every two weeks.
+As long as you stay committed to coming to your appointments on time, your doctor may recommend appointments every two weeks.
 After six months your doctor may recommend monthly appointments with a urine test performed every two weeks.

 What to Bring to Your First Appointment